cran-task-views/Hydrology/Hydrology.md

 -   <pkg>musica</pkg>: Multiscale Climate Model Assessment.
 Provides function to compare and analyse time series.

 -   <pkg>openair</pkg>: Tools to analyse, interpret and understand air pollution data.
 Many functions can also be applied to other data, including meteorological and traffic data.

--   <pkg>prism</pkg>: This package allows users to access and visualize data from the [Oregon State PRISM project](https://prism.nacse.org).
-Data are all in the form of gridded rasters for the continental US at 4 different temporal scales: daily, monthly, annual, and 30 year normals.

 -   <pkg>qmap</pkg>: Empirical adjustment of the distribution of variables originating from (regional) climate model simulations using quantile mapping.